Protecting Baltic Sea from untreated wastewater spillages during flood events in urban areas

 Holistic planning and smart drainage systems

 Urban areas can be prepared for floods by improved planning and self-adaptive drainage operations.
-NOAH project has brought together nine towns and water utilities, seven academic and research institutions and two umbrella organisations from six countries around the Baltic Sea to join their forces.
+NOAH project brings together nine towns and water utilities, seven academic and research institutions and two umbrella organisations from six countries around the Baltic Sea to join their forces.

 NOAH’s approach is to create a concept for holistic planning and implement smart drainage systems in real urban environments.
-Holistic planning combines stormwater management with spatial planning.
+Holistic solutions combine stormwater management with spatial planning.
 This is followed by development of smart drainage systems to make the existing facilities resilient to the impacts of climate change.

 Healthier and cleaner Baltic Sea